bazwilliams/upnp-playlist-service/README.md

 DS Service
 ==========

 Node.js based system for monitoring a suite of UPNP renderers on a network.
 A simple wake up system exists which can be configured to wake a DS given a UUID and change it to a particular source.
+It is intended to run all the time so it can discover your renderers and control them.

 Place a file with the following contents in a folder called 'persist' named 'schedules.json':